 Tony: It’s a great sounding room, I love it there.
-I’ve only ever mixed birds Tokyo in there but sounds pretty good.
+I’ve only ever mixed Birds of Tokyo in there but sounds pretty good.

-Stev: This is interesting here because you know we go there, and we enjoy the concerts and what’s going on in the sport that they play there.
-But I wouldn’t know how it sort of writes.
+Stev: This is interesting to hear because you know we go there, and we enjoy the concerts and what’s going on in the sport that they play there.
+But I wouldn’t know how it sort of rates.

 Tony: Acoustically it’s right up there as far as I am concerned.
 Other people say that it’s not that good, but I don’t know if it’s because they’re just having a bad day there or I feel it sounds good like the Rod Laver, Arena in Melbourne it’s very similar you know platform they sound very similar.

 Stev: What makes a good acoustic?
 Is it the architecture of the place or is it the person like you?

 Tony: It’ll be the architecture is obviously a big part of it.
 And you know fixtures, but you know the sound guy as I said before you’ll make or break your show.

 Tony: You know people don’t know as you’re saying before they probably don’t take in the respect the sound guy what he does sometimes.